Kashiyama

 Kashiyama’s product customization process is very robust.
 For the classic suit in particular, there are a lot of options we needed to present the user with.
 A few goals I had while designing this tool:

-3. The product configuration must be on the same visual plane as the configuration options so users can see the product as they make selections.
+• Real-time visualization: The product preview lives on the same visual plane as the configuration options, allowing users to see updates instantly as they make selections.

 The overall pattern I opted for was that everything happens in one screen.
 Product image and main CTA/pricing is always visible on the left while the right displays either the customizations menu or the customization detail you selected (choose fabric, lapel, buttons, monogram, etc.).
 This helped a complex flow seem simpler.